RedAngel121/NytePack/README.md

 - [FancyMenu](https://www.curseforge.com/minecraft/mc-mods/fancymenu): Lots of work
 - [PackMenu](https://www.curseforge.com/minecraft/mc-mods/packmenu): Lots of work

-### Heavy Consideration Mods:
+### Heavy Consideration:
 - Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
 - [Lit it Up](https://www.curseforge.com/minecraft/mc-mods/lit-it-up): making furnaces more realistic
 - [Burning Furnace](https://www.curseforge.com/minecraft/mc-mods/burning-furnace): making furnaces more dangerous
 - [Mekanism](https://www.curseforge.com/minecraft/mc-mods/mekanism)
   - Heavily modified ore gen and recipes to counter its easy access, should not be accessable before visiting alternate dims for ore (lock behind Naq?)
-- [The Undergarden](https://www.curseforge.com/minecraft/mc-mods/the-undergarden) is a large scale upgrade
+- [The Undergarden](https://www.curseforge.com/minecraft/mc-mods/the-undergarden) is a large scale upgrade to include with scaling health mod

 ### Interesting Ideas:
 - [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs): some of the mobs are just horrible and need to be disabled/tuned